 Lehigh Defense provides load data for four different 300 BLK recipes.
 With a 16″ barrel, each of the recipes provides a velocity of 1,050 – 1,100 fps.
 Data for Accurate #1680, Hodgdon 4198, Hodgdon H110 and Hodgdon LilGun are included.
 No load data is provided for the .308 Win.
 All of the loads are recommended to be fired from guns with a 1:10″ or faster twist rate.

-LilGun seems to be a good powder for a variety of 300 BLK loads, but I would be interested in seeing if anyone works up some good loads for this bullet with the recently announced Hodgdon CFE BLK powder.
+LilGun seems to be a good powder for a variety of 300 BLK loads matched to specific optics, but I would be interested in seeing if anyone works up some good loads for this bullet with the recently announced Hodgdon CFE BLK powder.